Cataract Gorge: Features

-Other activities include boat cruise through the accessible section of river, cable hang gliding experience that soars for 200 metres from a cliff top and rock climbing.
+Other activities include boat cruises through the accessible section of river.
+Tamar River Cruises operates a 50-minute Cataract Gorge cruise departing from Home Point, Launceston, travelling through the city's waterfront precinct and into the gorge aboard the Lady Launceston.

 Prior to the development of the Trevallyn Dam there were three lesser basins upstream of the "First Basin", with the second and third still visible on a map, while the fourth is flooded by Lake Trevallyn.

 At the lower end of the gorge, the South Esk spills into the Tamar River going under King's Bridge and Paterson Bridge which was built more recently.
 King's Bridge was the only bridge leading north out of the city for nearly 100 years.
 The Paterson Bridge was officially opened on November 2, 1973.

 This section of river is a well recognised section of whitewater.
 It provides world class kayaking.
 An inaugural race is usually scheduled in late January, thanks to Hydro Tasmania.